 (d) Sub-committees, as necessary to assist the Governing Board may be established by the Chair, or by a majority vote of those voting at a Governing Board meeting.
 A vote of the Governing Board shall take precedence over an appointment by the Chair.

-(e) Committee members and alternate members shall be appointed by the Governing Board Chair, or a majority of the Governing Board voting at a duly called meeting.
-The vote of a majority of the Governing Board members shall take precedence over an appointment by the Chair.
-There shall be no limit on the number of alternates that may be appointed; provided, that appointment of an alternate is specifically conditioned upon which regular member the alternate may serve in place of.
-Additionally, in the event that two or more individuals are appointed as alternate members for a specific member, the alternate members must be designated as first alternate, second alternate, or otherwise, to designate the order in which alternates may serve in place of a regular member.

 Section 4.
 Open Meetings; Public Records

 (a) Open Meetings.
 All meetings of the Governing Board, Committee, and sub-committees, will be open to the public, except as provided by applicable federal or Florida law, if any.